Web Development with GoLang

 Chi Middleware

-provides a similar mechanism for applying middleware to routes or the entire router using the Use
+chi provides a similar mechanism for applying middleware to routes or the entire router using the Use method.

 func main() {